 This four-month full-time paid Fellowship is open to Black women and gender non-conforming people and will be based at the amandla.mobi offices in Johannesburg.
 There are six spots available in the Fellowship program which is run each year.
 You can read more about our Campaigner Fellows here:

-Due to COVID-19 we made the difficult decision not to run the Campaign Fellowship in 2021.
-We are still assessing the future of the Campaigner Fellowship Program.
+Due to COVID-19 we made the difficult decision not to run the Campaign Fellowship in 2021 and 2022.
+The Campaigner Fellowship will be run again in 2023.

 “I learned we all have a responsibility to fight injustice in any way we can.
 I worked with NGOs after the Fellowship, using my experience gained.
 I am now finishing my degree and working as a journalist.” – Clio Koopman, 2018 graduate